In an Insurance Plan, at the lower right, is the Benefit Information.

 - Deductibles (if different): The deductible per individual or family for a specific category, if it is different than the General Deductible.
 Zero indicates there is no deductible at all.
 If blank, the General Deductible is used.
 See Deductibles.

 - Waiting Periods (if applicable): The number of months a patient must wait before insurance will cover a procedure.
+An effective date must be entered in the Insurance Plan for waiting periods to calculate.

 Fluoride through Age: Creates an age limitation for fluoride procedures.
 Bases estimates off codes selected in the Treatment Plan Module Preferences.